By David Pitonyak

 3. Help the person to develop a support plan.

-People who exhibit difficult behaviors are usually subjected to a behavior plan at some point in their lives.
+People who exhibit challenging behavior are usually subjected to a behavior plan at some point in their lives.
 It is rare that they are asked if they want a plan, let alone invited to the meetings where one is developed.
 Instead, a plan is developed by strangers (e.g., the agency behaviorist who has spent less than two hours “observing” the person).

 Think about how difficult it would be to stop a behavior that a stranger thinks you should stop.
 It can be difficult enough to stop behaviors we choose to stop (e.g, smoking, excessive eating)!
 Instead of a behavior plan to “fix” the person, help the person and the person’s supporters to develop a support plan that reflects a real and authentic life.